nhselect/cypmh-comms-toolbox/content/sections/easy-read.md

 ---
 An important reasonable adjustment is to make sure information is accessible - this can mean providing easy read materials.

-Easy read means information placed in a format with accompanying pictures and clear text, helping meet the communication needs of some autistic people or those with learning difficulty.
+Easy read means information placed in a format with accompanying pictures and clear text, helping meet the communication needs of some autistic people or those with a learning disability.
 This is a particularly important reasonable adjustment for young people.

 Start with a guide about attending your clinical area: